dc138/st-patched/README.md

 # st-patched

-A simple build of the [Suckless Terminal](https://st.suckless.org) (st) with many community patches applied together.
+A build of the [Suckless Simple Terminal](https://st.suckless.org) (st) with many essential community patches modified to work together.
-Targets st revision `9846a56` (a few commits after st version `0.9`), and, most likely wont work with other versions without manual changes to the patches.
+Targets st revision `9846a56` (a few commits after st version `0.9`), and most likely wont work with other versions without manual changes to the patches.

 This repo includes a single unified patch file with all patches built-in, that you can apply directly to the st source.
 Individual patches used to create it are provided in the `patches/` directory.